 Being the Claimant, you will need to the pay fees to the County Court to start and run the claim.
 These Court Fees are payable at two key stages of the claim and are required in advance, so ensure you have these available prior to starting your claim.

 Should your claim be successful, and a judgment be returned in your favour, all the Court Fees you have paid will be added to the amount the Defendant must pay you.
 Small claim court fees and limits and can vary across the UK as well as with different types of claims (personal injury, housing disrepair etc).
 In this guide we'll be referring to the process in England and Wales for Money Claims.
+While there is technically no minimum amount for a money claim, the lowest issue fee (the fee you pay to start the process) is £35.00.
+Therefore if the amount you are looking to recover is very small, you should consider if issuing a claim will be cost effective for you.
 Small Claims Court Issue Fee.

 The Issue Fee is required when you first submit your Claim Form to the court and start your claim.

 A claim can be submitted with a paper claim form or via the Internet using the Money Claim Online service.
-The benefit of submitting the claim online is that the Issue Fees are slightly lower, and you won't have to print and post the documents.
-You will however need to register for an online account and you can't use this service if you don't know the exact amount you are claiming for.
+Previously there was an issue fee discount for using the online service, however this discount was withdrawn in May 2021.
+Still the benefit of submitting the claim online is that you won't have to print and post the documents, so your claim will be issued faster.
+You will however need to register for an online account and you cannot use this service if you don't know the exact amount you are claiming for or the defendants are outside England or Wales.
 Regardless of which method you use to submit your claim, the Issue Fee will be based on the amount you are claiming or the amount that you are estimating the claim is worth.

 If using the online service this fee is payable by credit or debit card prior to submission.
 If you use a paper claim form, you will need to include a cheque or postal order for the correct fee.

-If your claim isn't disputed or defended, then judgment will be awarded in your favour and no other court fees will be payable.
+If your claim isn't disputed or defended, then judgment will be awarded in your favour and no other court fees will be payable (known as judgment by default).
 Small Claims Hearing Fee.

 If the claim is defended, then the case will need to proceed to a small claim hearing unless an agreement or settlement is reached beforehand.
 The court will send both parties a proposed allocation to the small claims track along with a Directions Questionnaire.